r7wang/misc/gcloud/spanner/README.md

 ## Facts & Analysis
 * Widely used by Google for many aspects of their business as referenced [here](https://www.nextplatform.com/2019/01/15/spanning-the-database-world-with-google/).
     * Recommended for OLTP applications requiring a strong schema system, cross-row transactions, consistent replication, and a powerful query language.
-    * Used as a source of truth for a variety of missino-critical Google databases.
+    * Used as a source of truth for a variety of mission-critical Google databases.
     * Google Play is a large customer, using it to manage customer purchases and accounts, serving 10mil+ QPS, 100+ PB of data.
 * Claims to be differentiated through implementation of the following techniques:
     * Distributed query execution, including compilation and execution of joins, consuming query results from parallel workers.